 And then I did it.
 I called her and asked for help.
 It was so easy.
 I spoke about my struggles and how incapacitated I felt.
 I didn’t know how she could help, but I welcomed it.
 Hanging up I felt a sense of relief but with little expectation that much would change.
 At least I was obedient I reasoned.

 I’m sure Betsy would minimize her efforts as no big deal.
-In fact to me it seemed as if… wait for it…. she enjoyed it!
-Betsy was obedient, I was obedient and the result was a WIN WIN.
+In fact to me it seemed as if… wait for it…. she enjoyed it.
+Betsy was obedient and I was obedient and the result was a WIN WIN.

 The day we spoke she sent me an email with a simple to do list.
 It was as if she saw my enormous elephant and spoon fed me in bite sized chunks.
 Thank you Betsy.